matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 Dependencies
 ----------------------------

-This DNS forwarder requires lua5.1 and lua-socket installed.
+This DNS forwarder requires lua and lua-socket installed.
 It runs light weight even on small OpenWRT routers.

 INSTALL